adahe8/cse15l-lab-reports/Lab 3/report3.md

   ./biomed/1471-2164-3-7.txt:        - deoxyribonucleic acid, PBS - phosphate buffer saline, DEX
   ```
 - `grep -o`: displays only matching part of lines
+  The `-o` label counters the `grep` command's standard behavior of printing out the excerpt (including some characters/ text preceding and following the appearance of the pattern), instead only displaying the the pattern itself for each time it's identified in the file; if the `grep -i` command was given multiple input files, then the file path is printed before the matching string segment.
+This is helpful for preventing the terminal from being inundated with text; it reduces scrolling and makes counting the appearances per file of a certain pattern cleaner.
   *example 1:*
   ```
   (base) Adas-MacBook-Pro:technical adahe$ grep -o "CAPPS" ./911report/*-12.txt